alexandrenm/Geospatial-Visualisation-with-R/README.md

 ![](https://github.com/alexandrenm/Spatial-Visualization-in-R/blob/master/janplot1.png)

 * This function automatically centers the points.
-This ones look off center to include some outliers.
+This ones look off center because there are some outliers.
 We can had limits.
 ```
 qmplot(data = pol01, Longitude, Latitude, alpha=1/100, shape=".", col="red")
 + xlim(-0.2,1.1) + ylim(51.4,52.1)